Ava DuVernay: Podcast, public speaking, and advocacy

 In September 2013, DuVernay started a podcast series called The Call-In, a series of phone conversations recorded by AFFRM of Black filmmakers of feature narrative and documentary work.
-DuVernay talks about her goals with The Call-In: "For people of color and women filmmakers, so often the questions we get asked are about being a woman or a person of color.
+DuVernay talked about her goals with The Call-In: "For people of color and women filmmakers, so often the questions we get asked are about being a woman or a person of color.
 So The Call-In was a space where we could just talk about craft."

 On October 27, 2013, DuVernay gave one of the Executive Keynote addresses for Film Independent, a non-profit organization that produces the Film Independent Spirit Awards and the Los Angeles Film Festival, at their 2013 Film Independent Form, a three-day event.
 She was one of two keynote speakers along with the chief executive officer of Netflix, Ted Sarandos.

 DuVernay, in a keynote address at the 2015 SXSW Film Festival, shared that she was the seventh person asked to direct Selma and described her experience at the 2015 Oscars, while being an honor to attend, was just "a room in L.A."

 In February 2018 it was announced that DuVernay, along with producer Dan Lin and Los Angeles Mayor Eric Garcetti, had launched the Evolve Entertainment Fund.
 The fund's mission is to promote inclusion and provide an opportunity for under-served communities to pursue a dream in the entertainment industry.

-Since May 2019, DuVernay has cohosted The Essentials, a weekly film series on Turner Classic Movies, with Ben Mankiewicz.
-DuVernay has appeared in wraparounds each Saturday night on the channel, discussing a wide range of films, including Marty, Ashes and Embers, Harlan County, USA and La Pointe Courte.
+Since May 2019, DuVernay has co-hosted The Essentials, a weekly film series on Turner Classic Movies, with Ben Mankiewicz.
+DuVernay has appeared in wrap-arounds each Saturday night on the channel, discussing a wide range of films, including Marty, Ashes and Embers, Harlan County, USA and La Pointe Courte.

-At the 2024 Academy Awards ceremony she wore a red Artists4Ceasefire badge calling for an immediate and permanent ceasefire during the Gaza war.
+At the 2024 Academy Awards ceremony, she wore a red Artists4Ceasefire badge calling for an immediate and permanent ceasefire during the Gaza war.
 In September 2025, she signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."

 In 2025, DuVernay was president of the Jury at the Morelia International Film Festival in Mexico.

+Also in 2025, DuVernay participated in the Fall of Freedom, a platform and event for visual artists to criticize cuts to the arts in the second Trump administration.